orbitalquark/textadept/doc/manual/6_AdeptEditing.md

 #### Using Tabs Instead of Spaces

-You can use tabs instead of the default spaces by pressing `Ctrl+T, V, Tab` (Apple+T, V, Tab on Mac OSX) or using the `Buffer -> Toggle Use Tabs` menu.
+You can use tabs instead of the default spaces by pressing `Ctrl+Alt+Shift+T` (`^⇧T` on Mac OSX) or using the `Buffer -> Toggle Use Tabs` menu.
 Textadept shows what it is using for indentation in the document statusbar.

 The default option is usually set by a [language-specific module](7_Modules.html#buffer_properties) or the [theme](8_Themes.html#buffer).